bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 Suppose your application interacts dynamically with a Stencil storefront and conveys specific information to a particular signed-in customer.
 You must confirm that customer's identity within the insecure environment of the user's browser before revealing any sensitive information.

 To address this need, BigCommerce provides a Current Customer endpoint that your app can access on the storefront using JavaScript.
-This endpoint allows a remote application, such as a third-party subscription billing app, to return a JSON web token, or _JWT_, with identifying customer details.
-The information is signed with your [app API account's client secret](/api-docs/getting-started/authentication/rest-api-authentication#api-accounts).
+This endpoint allows a remote application, such as a third-party subscription billing app, to request a JSON web token, or _JWT_, with identifying customer details.
+The response is encrypted with your [app API account's client secret](/api-docs/getting-started/authentication/rest-api-authentication#api-accounts).

 <!-- theme: info -->
 > #### API account notes